httpwg/http-extensions/draft-ietf-httpbis-client-hints.md

   sd-token = token
 ~~~

 This document defines the "on" sd-token value, which is used as a signal indicating explicit user opt-in into a reduced data usage mode on the client, and when communicated to origins allows them to deliver alternate content honoring such preference - e.g. smaller image and video resources, alternate markup, and so on.
-New token and extension token values can only be defined by revisions of this specification.
+New token and extension token values can be defined by updates to this specification.

 # Examples